 Vascular Surgeon Jobs in USA with Visa Sponsorship

-Vascular surgeons qualify for H-1B, O-1, and EB-2 NIW visas due to their specialized medical training and critical healthcare role.
+Vascular surgeons qualify for H-1B visa, O-1, and EB-2 NIW visas due to their specialized medical training and critical healthcare role.
 Most positions require completion of a vascular surgery fellowship and board certification, making visa approval highly likely given the demonstrated expertise and national interest in addressing surgeon shortages.
 For detailed occupation requirements, see the O*NET profile.

 See All Vascular Surgeon JobsOverview

-Showing 5 of 61+ vascular surgeon jobs
+Showing 5 of 63+ Vascular Surgeon jobs

 Have you applied for this role?